-The manufacturer recommends that you take this product with food to avoid discomfort of the stomach (the recommended dose is 4 capsules per day by the way).
+The manufacturer recommends a dose of 4 capsules per day taken with food to avoid discomfort of the stomach.
 However, the two amino acids it contains raise an important issue:

-I wrote to the official website (ProgressiveHealth.com) about this.
+So I wrote to the official website (ProgressiveHealth.com) about this.
+Here's their reply:

 "Hi Paul: There will be no issues taking the supplement on an empty stomach.
 You can do that.
 You bring up some good points."